 8. PAHO and WHO have closely and continuously collaborated on climate change in the Americas and worldwide.
 This cooperation aims to increase awareness of the health consequences of climate change, assess country-specific risks, strengthen health systems to ensure adequate protection from climate-related risks, and foster the inclusion of a public health perspective on climate change decision-making in other sectors.
 PAHO has actively participated in Conferences of the Parties (COP) of the United Nations Framework Convention on Climate Change (UNFCCC).
-PAHO and WHO coordinated a side event on climate change and health led by the Government of Mexico during the 16th Conference of the Parties held in Cancún, Mexico, in December 2010.
+PAHO and WHO, together with the Government of Mexico, coordinated the side event "Climate Change and Health: Challenges and Opportunities" during the 16th Conference of the Parties held in Cancún, Mexico, in December 2010.
 PAHO is also working with other regional and international agencies to contribute to the 20th United Nations Conference on Sustainable Development, to take place in Brazil in 2012.
 A key theme of that Conference is the green economy in the context of poverty eradication and sustainable development.
-This approach is understood to be an important contribute to climate change.
+This approach is understood to be an important contribute to climate to climate change.